Yomguithereal/talisman/metrics.md

 They range from computing the edit distance between two strings to retrieving the distance between two points in space.

+**Note**: in all the testers below, know that you can separate sequences' elements by using a comma if you want to compare things different from single strings.

 ## Summary

 Modules under the `talisman/metrics` namespace: